sagemath/trac_to_gh/Issue 7391.md

 # Issue 7391: Warn the user of incorrect results when an approximate ill-conditioned matrix is used

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7391

 Original creator: jason